A supercharacter approach to Heilbronn sums: Introduction

 \section{Introduction}

-The theory of \emph{supercharacters}, of which classical character theory is a special case, was recently introduced by P.~Diaconis and I.M.~Isaacs in 2008 \cite{Diaconis}, generalizing the \emph{basic characters} studied by C.~Andr\'e \cite{An95, An01, An02}.
+The theory of \emph{supercharacters}, of which classical character theory is a special case, was introduced by P.~Diaconis and I.M.~Isaacs in 2008 \cite{Diaconis}, generalizing the \emph{basic characters} studied by C.~Andr\'e \cite{An95, An01, An02}.
 The original aim of supercharacter theory was to provide new tools for studying groups, such as the unipotent matrix groups $U_n(q)$, that had proven intractable from the perspective of classical character theory.
-However, recent work indicates that supercharacters on abelian groups are intimately tied to various exponential sums arising in the theory of numbers \cite{RSS, SESUP, GNGP, GNSG, gausscyclotomy}.
-Our aim here is to explore another such connection, demonstrating that many standard properties of Heilbronn's exponential sum can be deduced through supercharacter theory.
+However, recent work indicates that supercharacters on abelian groups are intimately tied to various exponential sums arising in the theory of numbers \cite{RSS, SESUP, GNGP, GNSG, gausscyclotomy, Kloosterman}.
+Our aim here is to explore another such connection, demonstrating that many standard properties of Heilbronn's exponential sum can be systematically deduced through supercharacter theory.

 We adopt the standard notation $e(x) = \exp(2 \pi i x)$, so that the function $e(x)$ is periodic with period $1$.
 The letter $p$ will always denote an odd prime number and $g$ a primitive root modulo $p^2$.
-In this note, we show that \emph{Heilbronn sums}
+In this note, we show that \emph{Heilbronn sums}\footnote{The notation is not completely standardized.
+For instance, Heath-Brown denotes the sum running from $1$ to $p$ by $S(a,p)$ in \cite{HB2}, whereas Heath-Brown and Konyagin use $H_p(a)$ to denote the sum running from $1$ to $p$ in \cite{HBK}.
+We adopt here the notation used in Kowalski's lecture notes on exponential sums \cite{Kowalski}, which invites less confusion with Kloosterman or Sal\'ie sums and is also more suitable from the viewpoint of supercharacter theory.}

 arise as the values of \emph{supercharacters} on $\Z/p^2\Z$ induced by the action of a certain subgroup of the unit group $(\Z/p^2\Z)^{\times}$.
 This observation, coupled with the general techniques from \cite{RSS, SESUP}, permit us to derive a variety of identities involving Heilbronn sums.
-The novelty of our approach lies in the use of supercharacter theory, which reduces many of our computations to matrix arithmetic.
+The novelty of our approach lies in the use of supercharacter theory, which reduces many computations to matrix arithmetic.